-- Mix 1 Tbsp of flour with about 1-1/2 Tbsp of water.
+- Mix 1 tablespoon of flour with about 1-½ tablespoon of water.
 Pour mixture in the sauce pan and stir.
 Allow to cool and thicken for another minute.
 Adjust thickness by adding a little meat stock if it is too thick.

 Assembling the chicken pie: